oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_CreateaMediaEntity}[]{#_Ref484615906}[]{#_Creating_a_Media}11.4.7.1 [Create a Media Entity](#sec_CreateaMediaEntity)

-A [POST]{.Datatype} request to a media entity\'s entity set creates a new media entity.
+A `POST` request to a media entity\'s entity set creates a new media entity.
 The request body MUST contain the media value (for example, the photograph) whose media type MUST be specified in a [`Content-Type`](#sec_HeaderContentType) header.
 The request body is always interpreted as the media value, even if it has the media type of an OData format supported by the service.
 It is not possible to set the